jcmcnch/MGPrimerEval/README.md

 4. Run the script `./tutorial/download-BGT.sh` to download the BioGEOTRACES metagenomes with `ena-fast-download`. *Keep in mind, this is still a fair bit of data!
 If possible, do it on a work server, not your home network unless you have unlimited bandwidth.*

 5. The shell script will put the downloaded files in the proper place (i.e. `intermediate/compute-workflow/00-fastq/`).
-So once you have the databases set up properly (as [described above](https://github.com/jcmcnch/MGPrimerEval#downloading-databases-for-phyloflash-ssu-rrna-splitting-ssu-rrna-classification-with-vsearc-and-adding-uclust-to-your-path)), all you need to do to run the *Compute* workflow is invoke the `run_tutorial.sh` script found in the base directory.
+So once you have set up the databases and configuration file (in this case, make sure to edit `config/tutorial/config.yaml`; [see above for instructions](https://github.com/jcmcnch/MGPrimerEval#downloading-databases-for-phyloflash-ssu-rrna-splitting-ssu-rrna-classification-with-vsearc-and-adding-uclust-to-your-path)), all you need to do to run the *Compute* workflow is invoke the `run_tutorial.sh` script found in the base directory.

 Known issues: